|Posted on November 14, 2012 at 9:35 AM||comments (0)|

 Next, my Halloweeeeeeeen ideas.

-At the Bytown market yesterday afternoon I spotted my favourite vendor selling pussy willow branches and, of course, I couldn't resist buying a few.
-I sometimes just place them in one of my old sap buckets but this time I wanted to create a nice wreath to remind me of spring.
-It's a perfect decoration if Easter is not a holiday you observe but still want something seasonal.
+At the Bytown market yesterday afternoon I spotted my favourite vendor selling willow (Salix discolor) branches and, of course, I couldn't resist buying a few.
+I sometimes just plunk them into one of my old sap buckets and leave it at that.
+But this year I wanted to create a nice wreath to remind me that spring is not too far away.

-To make the wreath, I simply recycled a twig wreath that I had left over from Christmas.
-Here are the instructions.
-The wreath will last a long time.
+To make the wreath, I simply recycled a twig wreath that I had left over from Christmas and inserted short stems of the willow between the twigs.
+The wreath will last a long time but keep it out of the sun.

 |Posted on December 6, 2010 at 6:25 PM||comments (3)|